 (a) Executive Director; and

-(b) General Manager Tenure and Native Title Branch; and
+(b) General Manager Resource Tenure; and

-(c) Manager; and
+(c) Manager Mineral Tenure; and

 (d) Manager Mining Information Counter,

-of the Mineral Titles Division of the Department are prescribed as offices and classes of offices, so that the occupants of those offices are persons before whom affidavits to be used in a warden’s court, or to be used before a warden or a mining registrar, may be sworn.
+in the Resource Tenure Division of the Department are prescribed as offices and classes of offices, so that the occupants of those offices are persons before whom affidavits to be used in a warden’s court, or to be used before a warden or a mining registrar, may be sworn.

 [Regulation 113A inserted in Gazette 9 Mar 2007 p.
 872; amended in Gazette 18 Mar 2011 p.
-920.]
+920; 22 Dec 2017 p.
+5991.]

 113B.
 Prescribed official for certified documents (Act s.
 161)